 You can create a user-defined macro for a CLI symbol.
 With the /OVERRIDE qualifier, you can instruct MMS to use the value of the user-defined macro in your command procedure over the default value of the CLI symbol.
-Consider the command procedure DEBUG\VERSION.COM, and the MMS description file SYSTEM1.MMS, shown in Example 3.1.
+Consider the command procedure DEBUG_VERSION.COM, and the MMS description file SYSTEM1.MMS, shown in Example 3.1, "Invoking MMS from a Command Procedure".